Frequently Asked Questions (FAQ)

 (12.0) Results

-Unofficial results will be posted at the Tour Results Board within 45 minutes of crossing the Finish Line.
-Updates are reposted approximately every 45 minutes.
+Unofficial results will be posted at the Finish Line approximately every 45 minutes.
 At the same time, the results will be posted on our website (baring internet/computer glitches).
 Tell your friends and family to check your results on their computers or smart phones.

 Please review results BEFORE leaving the venue and contact us immediately with any corrections.
 Results will be published in the May/June issue of Tail Winds newspaper, so be sure to check your results to help in sure they will be in print correctly.

 CEP Timing is the Official Timer for the tour.
-“GUN TIME” is used: start time for everyone in a given distance is the same time.
+“GUN TIME” is used: start time for everyone in all distances is the same time – when the “gun” goes off.
 Your finish time is recorded when your chip crosses the finish line.

-Handlebar mounted timing device.
-El Tour’s Official Timer, CEP Timing, uses a handlebar mounted device which is disposable.
+Handlebar timing device.
+CEP Timing uses a disposable device which must be properly mounted to your handlebar.
 This device is the same used worldwide in marathons and cycling events.
 Recently the system was used in the Boston Marathon where a new world record was set and was used at El Tour de Tucson accurately recording over 7500 fast-finish results.
 You must mount it properly on your bicycle.

 (14.0) Post Event: Comments, Concerns and Issues

-After the Tour, if you have any issues, comments or concerns, please let us know at the Finish Line (Information Booth) or write Publicaffairs.
+We want to hear from you!
+After the Tour, if you have any issues, comments or concerns, please let us know at the Finish Line (Information Booth) or write info @ perimeterbicycling.com.
 Your comments are important to us as we are always looking to improve the event.

 (15.0) Additional Information